-Javier is the SBA's Associate Administrator for the Office of Investment and Innovation (OII) and is part of the SBA's senior leadership team.
-He leads the agency's Small Business Investment...
+Javier Saade is the SBA’s Associate Administrator leading its Office of Investment and Innovation (“OII”).
+OII houses the Small Business Investment Company (SBIC), Small Business Innovation...

 Office of Investment and Innovation

-In May of 2014, the U.S. Small Business Administration launched a $2.5 million competition for accelerators and other entrepreneurial ecosystem models to compete for monetary prizes of $50,000 each to fund operating budgets.
-To award the prizes, an expert panel of judges considered each applicant’s stated mission, founding team members and business goals among other core components.
+To award the prizes, several panels composed of over forty (40) judges considered each applicant’s stated mission, founding team members and business goals among other core components.

 The panel gave particular attention to, and the SBA encouraged, applicants that fill geographic gaps in the accelerator and entrepreneurial ecosystem space.
 It is well known that the most successful accelerators to date were founded on the coasts.
 Through this competition, we are looking to support the development of accelerators and thus startups in parts of the country where there are fewer conventional sources of access to capital (eg: venture capital and other investors).